luhrts/monitoring/monitoring_monitors_system/README.md

 There are the monitor for System

-## clock_diference-monitor
+## clock_difference-monitor

-The clock_diference-monitor Checksum routine for Internet Protocol family headers.
+The clock_difference-monitor Checksum routine for Internet Protocol family headers.
+Measures the differences between machines' clocks using ICMP timestamp messages.

 **Monitored Values:**